xianweics/filemanager-plugin/README.md

 # Overview

-This filemanager plugin allows you to delete, zip/unzip(.zip/.tar/.tar.gz), move, rename, copy files or directories before and after webpack/rollup builds.
+This file manager plugin allows you to delete, zip/unzip(.zip/.tar/.tar.gz), move, rename, copy files or directories before and after webpack/rollup builds.
 Also, you can customize the lifecycle of **webpack** or **rollup** during building.